 - Newfoundland and Labrador

 Deduct as an employment expense (Line 22900 on the federal return)

 - Prince Edward Island

 - Northwest Territories

 Residents are salaried employees and, as such, are required to make contributions to Employment Insurance (EI).
 You’ll see these deductions on your pay stubs and on the T4 slip you receive from your employer every year.
 These contributions qualify for non-refundable federal and provincial tax credits.

 Amount: For 2022, the maximum annual EI premium amount was $952.74 (based on maximum insurable earnings of $60,300).

 Because you pay EI premiums, if you complete your program of study and are unable to find work, you may be eligible for EI benefits.
 You also qualify to receive special benefits — including maternity, parental or sickness benefits — if you have worked the required insurable hours.

-If you relocated at least 40 kilometres to be closer to a new work location in the past tax year, you may be able to deduct allowable moving expenses against employment income earned at the new location.
+If you moved at least 40 kilometres to be closer to a new work location in 2022, you may be able to deduct moving expenses against employment income earned at the new location.